|

 tied to any one nation's interests, may have more power and impetus to prevent

 national abuses than either the abusive nation or its competitors.
+Government is inherently abusive, whether national or

 international.
 Multiple corporate programs are the best way to go.